marcmylemans/marcmylemans.github.io/_posts/2024-09-18-BasicComputerNetworks.md

 ## Diving a Little Deeper: The OSI Model (Only the Fun Parts!)

 Now, if you want to know more about how computers communicate, you’ll need to learn about the **OSI model**.
 This is like a roadmap that explains how information travels through a network, layer by layer.
-But don’t worry, we’ll only go up to **Layer 3**—the most interesting parts for now!
+But don’t worry, we’ll only dive into the **first four layers**—the most interesting parts for now!

 ### Layer 1: Physical Layer (The Hardware)